+Smaller class sizes allow for teachers and instructional staff to be better attuned to the unique needs of each learner.
+Although this strategy benefits all students, the targeted assistance that SCUSD provides to site leaders during the annual staffing and budget development process ensures that unduplicated pupils' needs are prioritized.
+The targeted assistance allows the district to maintain schools and school sites to maintain programs above and beyond what would be possible with base funding alone.
 SCUSD is maintaining the use of supplemental and concentration funds to reduce class size at grades K-3 and to provide targeted school assistance in the form of additional staffing across the district.
 Class size reduction (maintaining class size at 24:1) at K-3 is implemented districtwide for all school sites.
-Targeted school assistance is provided during the annual staffing and budget development process.
-The targeted assistance allows the district to maintain schools and school sites to maintain programs above and beyond what would be possible with base funding alone.
 There is community interest in maintaining the breadth and depth of program offerings.
 In the board's consideration of the Fiscal Recovery Plan (FRP) proposals during the 2020-21 school year, educational partners emphasized the importance of maintaining current program offerings that enable the district to meet a range of student and family needs and interests.